crowelladrianna/library-project/README.md

 \$ python3 update_csv.py)

 6. Follow prompted instructions.
 When asked for path to file, if you placed update_csv.py in the correct folder, you can just use the file name

+### Notes
+Currently records to add that are already present are ignored.
+If they should be updated instead, this can be changed.